btholt/intermediate-react-v6/lessons/01-the-first-section/B-my-setup.md

   - [Starship Prompt][starship] – Very cool prompt that's just pretty.
 Also shows you what sort of project you're in which is occasionally useful
   - [CaskaydiaCove Nerd Font][nerd] – This works with Starship prompt to give you the JS logos and all those extra glyphs.
 It's based on Cascadia Code.

+## A note on the use of AI in this course

+This course was written by me.
+I used AI in a few places for assistance, but every piece of code and every line of text on this site was written by me.
+The only places that it's actually AI written directly are the example rows of the database and the sample markdown - just filler content that I prompted Claude for.
+I do let OpenAI write all the SEO for these webpages (like all the OpenGraph keywords and descriptions.)

+My stance on AI is two-fold.
+In the hands of an experieced wielder AI is incredibly powerful.
+When I say experienced, I mean it in two ways: 1. experienced in writing the sort of code they're prompting for and 2. experienced in the usage of how to prompt and use AI well.
+In our case, AI will allow you to amplify the rate you can write React code, but that's only possible if you understand React.
+Sure, you can "vibe" code React with a very shallow understanding, but you're going to build tall houses of cards.
+You'll be better served by turning off the AI and handwriting code, understanding each precept, and then using that knowledge to co-write solid React with your AI toolkit.

+Do I use AI?
+Yes, it helps me work faster.
+But like a manager reviewing their interns' code, I am responsible for what I decide to ship, and so I keep a tight rein on it.

 [ligatures]: https://worldofzero.com/posts/enable-font-ligatures-vscode/
 [monolisa]: https://www.monolisa.dev/
 [vscode-icons]: https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons